zchen1-ua/be434-fall-2021/assignments/09_fasta/README.md

 ```

 If the `--outdir` does not exist, create it.
-When run with valid input files, the program should write the odd-numbered (1st, 3rd, 5th, ...) sequences of each file into `<outdir>/<basename>_1.<extension>` and the even-numbered into the `_2` file.
+When run with valid input files, the program should write the odd-numbered (1st, 3rd, 5th, ...) sequences of each file into `<outdir>/<rootname>_1.<extension>` and the even-numbered into the `_2` file.
-While processing, the program should print the number and basename of each input file, which you can get using `os.path.basename`:
+The program should finish with a message of where the output was written:

 ```
 $ ./au_pair.py inputs/reads1.fa